KhaliSmith72/Program-Questions/questions.md

 ## Rex

 - one
 - two

 ## Khali

-- one
+- What was the biggest roadblock you had to overcome?
-- two
+- What's your overall motivation?

 ## Josh

 - one
 - two

 ## Jason

 - one
 - two